eger-geger/Selenium.HtmlElements.Net/README.md

 Please refer to API reference for more details.

+### Page element default locator

+Some web components can be located using the same locators regardless a page they present on.

+In this case you can define default locator (see `NugetPackageItem.Locator`) and omit [FindBy] attribute rather then duplicate it across page object or page element classes.

 ## Standart HTML elements ##

-In addition to creatign your custom page objects you can use set predefined components which models commonly used DOM elements.
+In addition to creating your custom page objects you can use set predefined components which models commonly used DOM elements.
 Following components can be found in [HtmlElements.Elements](http://eger-geger.github.io/Selenium.HtmlElements.Net/namespace_html_elements_1_1_elements.html) namespace:

 * HtmlElement
 * HtmlLink